Deploy infrastructure using Infrastructure Manager

 1. Ensure that you have installed Git.

-2. If your Terraform configuration is stored in a private Git repository, you need to connect your Git host and repository to Cloud Build.
+2. If your Terraform configuration is stored in a private Git repository, ensure your Git host and repository are connected to Cloud Build.

 3. Deploy the Terraform configuration: